Assembly Square: Marketplace history

 Assembly Square Mall opened in 1980.
 The mall building was previously occupied by Somerville Assembly, a Ford Motor Company factory, and was later used as a supermarket distribution center before its conversion to a mall.

 The 322000 sqft mall was originally anchored by a 79000 sqft Jordan Marsh and a 95637 sqft Kmart.
 These anchor stores remained the same until 1996, when Macy's acquired Jordan Marsh.
 Macy's closed the store in 1997, and by 1999, it was replaced with Building 19.

 Shortly after Building 19 opened, the mall was closed off except for Building 19 and Kmart.
 The vacant mall and Building 19 spaces were gutted and reconfigured in 2005.
 The Kmart store remained in place.

-The new Assembly Square Marketplace was completed in early 2006 with the current stores including Staples (in the former Building 19), Burlington, Bed Bath & Beyond, TJ Maxx & HomeGoods, Trader Joe's, and Christmas Tree Shops.
+The new Assembly Square Marketplace was completed in early 2006.
 The area around the mall will be redeveloped as an "urban village"-style development.
-Kmart closed in November 2019.

 Ownership and occupants

 The property owner and lead developer for both Assembly Row and Assembly Square Marketplace is Federal Realty Investment Trust (FRIT), a Maryland-based real estate investment trust.

 The first Legoland Discovery Centre in New England and seventh in the United States is located on the property.
 The indoor family entertainment center based on Lego construction toys is housed in a 44,000 sqft space opened in Spring 2014.
-In addition to Legoland, Nike has signed a deal to open a store at Assembly, as did the French cookware maker Le Creuset.
-Other retailers will include Brooks Brothers, women’s clothier Chico's, and the ice cream shop J.P.
-Licks.
-AMC Theatres is also opening a 12-screen cinema on the property.
-Among the new restaurants are the Mexican eatery Papagayo, and Earls Kitchen + Bar, which opened its first Northeast US location at Assembly Row.
+Other brands announced to be moving into the neighborhood's retail spaces early on included Nike, Le Creuset, Brooks Brothers, Chico's, J.P.
+Licks, and AMC Theatres.

-In December 2013, Partners HealthCare System, the state's largest hospital and physician organization, announced it will consolidate administrative operations from 14 sites in eastern Massachusetts and move 4,500 non-hospital employees into 700,000 sqft of a new office building already opened as of 2016.
-While the company’s executive headquarters will remain in Boston, offices throughout the region, including locations in Charlestown, Wellesley and Needham will close.
+In December 2013 the state's largest hospital system, Mass General Brigham, known at the time as Partners HealthCare, announced it would consolidate administrative operations from 14 sites in eastern Massachusetts and move 4,500 non-hospital employees into 700,000 sqft of a new office building.
+While the company’s executive headquarters would remain in Boston, offices throughout the region, including locations in Charlestown, Wellesley and Needham closed.